google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 1. Copy this code: `<link rel="stylesheet" type="text/css" href="style.css">`
 2. Go to the editing tab.
 3. Before the `</head>` tag of the `contact.html`document, press enter.
 4. Paste in the code.
+The page is now linked to the spreadsheet.

 `(TODO: A screenshot showing the code in contact.html.)`